udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

 :: Compared to FSR1, readers only perceive new ideas based on what they know.
 If label of paragraph not used, they will not appear in target, hence left as comments.
 If label appears multiple times, paragraphs are related.
 Figure out how to relate them.

-:: Ageism
-Transfer knowledge in one programming language to others.
-Experience in 2 or more programming languages improve employability by a lot.
-Knowledge in stack machine is fundamental and useful in many applications.